ABOUT

 What This Blog Is and What It Is Not

 This blog is a space for personal reflection, self-understanding, and recognition.
-I write about what it is like living as an autistic adult and navigating a world that is not designed with autistic people in mind.
+I write about what it is like living as a neurodivergent adult and navigating a world that is not designed for people with autism and ADHD in mind.

-I write everything on this blog from my lived experience, and I do not speak for all autistic people.
-Autism is diverse, and each person’s experience is different.
+I write everything on this blog from my lived experience, and I do not speak for all neurodivergent adults.
+Each person’s experience is different.
 This blog is my perspective, my history, my environment and my understanding of myself shape it.

 I include sources and research videos for everyone to review.
 It helps readers understand different perspectives and supports my lived experience.
 Research into neurodiversity is ongoing, and the world will learn more as new findings and perspectives emerge, so we will understand more over time.

-I include some everyday moments so that readers can see me as a full person, not just my autism.
+I include some everyday moments so that readers can see me as a full person, not just my autism and ADHD.
 It helps to build a connection.
-Everything about me is not autism, and it does not define my whole identity.
+Everything about me is not being neurodivergent, and it does not define my whole identity.

-Many autistic adults diagnosed later in life have had very little space to talk openly about what it feels like to be autistic.
+Many adults diagnosed later in life have had very little space to talk openly about what it feels like.
 The good news is that this community is growing.

-This blog can benefit anyone who wants to learn more about autism, whether for personal interest or to support friends or family members.
-My aim is to be as respectful as possible and to be aware of the diversity of the autistic community.
+This blog can benefit anyone who wants to learn more, whether for personal interest or to support friends or family members.
+My aim is to be as respectful as possible and to be aware of the diversity of the autistic and ADHD community.

-It is not about fixing autism, but about understanding a life that finally makes sense.
+It is not about fixing, but about understanding a life that finally makes sense.

 Thank you all for your support 😊.